-Welcome to the SOPAC, CSRC and MEaSUREs website
+Welcome to the SOPAC, CSRC and MEaSUREs ESESES website

-The Scripps Orbit and Permanent Array Center (SOPAC) has redesigned its web pages (formerly http://sopac.ucsd.edu) and merged them with the redesigned California Spatial Reference Center (CSRC) Web pages (formerly http://csrc.ucsd.edu).
-New to this collection is MEaSUREs (Making Earth System Data Records for Use in Research Environments), a collaborative NASA program with the Jet Propulsion Laboratory (JPL).
+The Scripps Orbit and Permanent Array Center (SOPAC) web site now includes the web pages of the California Spatial Reference Center (CSRC) and the MEaSUREs (Making Earth System Data Records for Use in Research Environments) ESESES ("Extended Solid Earth Science ESDR System") project, a collaborative NASA program with Caltech's Jet Propulsion Laboratory (JPL).

 The three entry points under a single unified Web structure: